Vivajimenez/Elk-Stack-Project1/README.md

 The machines on the internal network are not exposed to the public Internet.

 Only the Jumpbox machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
-40.71.174.86
+-my public IP

 Machines within the network can only be accessed by Jumpbox.
-With private IP 10.0.0.4
+With my private IP

 A summary of the access policies in place can be found in the table below.